Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Echo`
 #### Description:
 Repeats anything you say.
-If the bot has permission to delete messages, it will also delete yours - making it seem like the bot sent the message all by itself.<br/>
+If the bot has permission to delete messages, it will also delete yours - making it seem like the bot sent the message all by itself.
 #### Usage Example:
 `!echo I love Guildbot` results in:
 ```md